fabrisodotps1/M365PSProfile/README.md

 If you're an Microsoft 365 Administrator, you need to have several PowerShell Modules for Managing an M365 Environement..

-We've created a flexible Module, that simplifies the Installation and Updatemanagement of these Modules.
+We've created a flexible Module, that simplifies the Installation and Update of these Modules.

 ## ToDo
 ### Andres